 Bratislava, Slovakia – Bratislava may not be as popular as Prague, Vienna, Budapest or Krakow, but this doesn’t mean you should discard it or skip it while travelling across Central Europe.
 Far from it.

 Despite its relatively small size compared to other neighbouring capital cities, Bratislava is an incredibly pleasant and dynamic city to live in, and knowing the best cafes and bars to visit will make your stay all the more pleasant.

-And a lot of it has to do with the wide array of bars and cafés Slovakia’s capital has to offer.
+A lot of the city’s charm has to do with the wide array of bars and cafes Slovakia‘s capital has to offer.
 Kafkadesk selected its five favourite spots across the city.
 Whether you’re living in Bratislava or only passing through, we hope this guide will come in handy… and if you’d like to contribute with your own favourite addresses, be sure to let us know!

 Café Next Apache

 Let’s start with our personal favorite: Café Next Apache, located in the small Panenska street in the city centre, close to the Presidential Palace, is one of the most charming places to hang out in Bratislava.
 Whether you’re looking for somewhere to have your morning coffee, to work in the afternoon or have a drink with friends in the evening, this is the place.